Ship prefix: Prefix conventions

 A United States Navy ship that is not in active commission does not hold the title of United States Ship with simply the name without prefix used before and after commissioned service.
 Vessels, such as yard and harbor craft that are not commissioned and "in service" are officially referred to by name or hull number without prefix.
-Prior to commissioning, ships may be described as a pre-commissioning unit or PCU; for example, the USS Gerald R. Ford was described as the "pre-commissioning unit (PCU) Gerald R. Ford" prior to her commissioning in 2017.
+Prior to commissioning, ships may be described as a pre-commissioning unit or PCU; for example, USS Gerald R. Ford was described as the "pre-commissioning unit (PCU) Gerald R. Ford" prior to her commissioning in 2017.
 Military Sealift Command (MSC) civilian crewed ships "in service" are given the prefix United States Naval Ship (USNS).

 When it is stricken from the fleet list, a ship typically has the prefix "ex-" added to its name, to distinguish it from any active ships bearing the same name.
 For example, after USS Constellation (CV-64) was retired in 2003, she became referred to as ex-Constellation.